rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 TENANT_LOCK          STATEMENT  ALTER SYSTEM  SET   CURSOR_SHARING  DISABLE ALL
 ````
 5. Test permissions before assigning a Lockdown Profile

-Verify you can change the CURSOR\_SHARING parameter.
+Verify you can change the CURSOR\_SHARING parameter in PDB1.
 Connect to container PDB1 and display the value of CURSOR_SHARING
 ````
 <copy>alter session set container=PDB1;
 show parameter cursor_sharing</copy>